ruby-amqp/rubymarchhare.info/articles/extensions.md

 RabbitMQ supports [exchange-to-exchange bindings](http://www.rabbitmq.com/e2e.html) to allow even richer routing topologies as well as a backbone for some other features (e.g. tracing).

-### How To Use It With Hot Bunnies
+### How To Use It With March Hare

-Hot Bunnies 0.9 exposes it via `MarchHare::Exchange#bind` which is semantically the same as `MarchHare::Queue#bind` but binds two exchanges:
+March Hare 0.9 exposes it via `MarchHare::Exchange#bind` which is semantically the same as `MarchHare::Queue#bind` but binds two exchanges:

 ``` ruby